snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 #### 2025 10 13

-- Pager duty issues with mediater Hosts and cgroup limits
+- Pager duty issues with mediator Hosts and cgroup limits
-- soc blocking  not actually running out of memeory.
+- soc blocking  not actually running out of memory.
 - Gage Host routing for MinIO hosts  [Gage Host Routing MinIO](gage-host-routing-minio)
 - More bull shit about SRE stuff and not shared services.
-- Now were socializing talking about internet adcess in Korea
+- Now were socializing talking about internet access in Korea

 #### 2025 10 06